 The diagram shows some typical stopping distances for an average car in normal conditions.

 It is important to note that the thinking distance is proportional to the starting speed.
-This means that it increases proportionally as speed increases - ie if speed doubles, thinking distance also doubles.
+This is because the reaction time is taken as a constant, and distance = speed × time.

 Work done = braking force × distance